 Opens the MedCalc spreadsheet window, in which you can enter or edit data to be analyzed.

 The active cell in the spreadsheet is indicated by the cell pointer.
-The cell pointer can be moved to another cell by pressing the arrow or cursor keys (see Appendix A for an overview of control keys and special key functions).
+The cell pointer can be moved to another cell by pressing the arrow or cursor keys (see Appendix: Control keys for an overview of control keys and special key functions).

 When you want to put new data in a cell, move the cell pointer to the cell and enter the data on the keyboard.